 This tour is great for all ages and will immerse you in the breathtaking scenery on your way to the Spencer Glacier.
 You'll get up close and personal with icebergs that have melted off the glacier.
 You'll get to experience walking on a glacier as your guide points out amazing features for you to explore.
 Pack your camera and gear up for the adventure of a lifetime.

-Access onto Spencer Glacier is always changing.
+Access to Spencer Glacier is always changing.
 We will explore as much of the glacier as possible and take you onto the ice as access allows.
-PLEASE NOTE - THIS TOUR OPERATES SUNDAY - THURSDAY ONLY.

 Duration: 12 hours (Roundtrip from cruise ship terminal.)